matthewfeickert/talk-scipy-2021/talk.md

    - `fx.register_function(...)`
 - The local funcX client can then execute the request to the remote funcX endpoint, handling all communication and authentication required
    - `fx.run(...)`
-- While the job run on the remote HPC system, can make periodic requests for finished results
+- While the jobs run on the remote HPC system, can make periodic requests for finished results
    - `fxc.get_result(...)`
    - Returning the _output_ of the user defined functions ]